Last updated on March 31st, 2022

 Flat pack extensions cost

-If you are happy with the location and style of your current home but need more space it is possible to add on a flat pack extension.
+Of course, using a prefabricated construction method isn’t just a great option for building a new home.
+If you are happy with the location and style of your current home but need more space, it is also possible to add on a flat pack extension.
 With potential cost and time savings, this can be an excellent choice for those on a budget, or who do not want to wait months for their new extension to be built.